DasaSimo/python-api-challenge/README.md

 ![Image](WeatherPy/Images/CityLat_vs_Temp.png)

 There is a relationship between latitude and maximum temperature.
-When the latitude decreases (location closer to equator) the temperature increases, when the latitude increases( locations closer to earth poles) temperature decreases.
+When the latitude decreases(increases) to location closer to equator, the temperature increases(decreases), when the latitude increases (decreases) to locations closer to earth poles, temperature decreases (increases).
 There are some scattered values in the plot.
 With the results showen we should also consider that there might be other factors influencing the temperature (ocean currents, precipitation, altitude etc.)

 - Humidity (%) vs. Latitude